sgorgun/delegates-and-lambdas/README.md

 # Delegates and Lambdas

-Intermediate level task for practicing delegates and lambdas.
+Intermediate level task for practice delegates and lambdas.

 Estimated time to complete the task - 4h.